xflr6/concepts/docs/manual.rst

     $ pip install concepts

 For a system-wide install, this typically requires administrator access.
-For an isolated installation, you can run the same inside a virtualenv_.
+For an isolated installation, you can run the same inside a virtualenv_ or a venv_ (Python 3.3+ only).

-The pip-command will automatically install the (pure-python) bitsets_ and graphviz_ packages from PyPI as required dependencies.
+The pip-command will automatically install the (pure-Python) bitsets_ and graphviz_ packages from PyPI as required dependencies.

 To render graph visualizations (to PDF, SVG, PNG, etc.) of concept lattices,